jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

  ![6](./images/aws/aws-aurora.png)

-It is CQRS at DB level.
+It is CQRS at DB level, and read can be global.
 Use writer end point and reader endpoint.

 It also supports one write with multiple reader and parallel query, multiple writes and serverless to automate scaling down to zero (No capacity planning needed and pay per second).

 With Aurora global database one primary region is used for write and then up to 5 read only regions with replica lag up to 1 s.
 Promoting another region (for disaster recovery) has an RTO of < 1 minute

+* **Operations**:  less operation, auto scaling storage.
+* **Security**: AWS responsible for OS security, we are responsible for setting up KMS, security groups, IAM policies, authorizing users in DB, enforcing SSL.
+* **Reliability**: Multi AZ, HA
+* **Performance**: 5x performance, up to 15 read replicas.

 ## ElastiCache

 Get a managed Redis or Memcached cluster.
 Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.
+Key-Value store.
 It can be used for user session store so user interaction can got to different application instances.

 **Redis** is a multi AZ with Auto-Failover, supports read replicas to scale and for high availability.
 It can persist data using AOF persistence, and has backup and restore features.